methodicalcloud/methodicalcloud-site/content/blog/hidden-cost-of-poor-automation.md

 And no one wants to touch it, because it “just barely works.”

-> I've seen a 15-line Bash script quietly become the backbone of a production deployment—and nobody knew how it worked after the original dev left.
+> I've seen a 15-line Bash script quietly become the backbone of a production deployment, and nobody knew how it worked after the original dev left.

 ### **Wrapping It Up**